FabriceReneCorail/PatternApplication/README.md

 # PatternApplication
 this project is focused on Back-End Java. using docker for my mysql server and a MVC architecture to handling data I want to add Luquibase to handling database and add Swagger on it and also keycloak to handle all the app's connections.

+Actually in this project, i've some api to handle the User datas (Filter, getall getByLastname, getById, etc..) i use the JpaRepository inheritance to build my own methods.
+Im also able to create new database and modify everything with Liquibase.
+I've created an employee  table and ill create all the back-end element to be able to CRUD and filter my result